efillyow/M365-Services-Integration/README.md

 ### 🔎 How it works

-1. A user is created and assigned a Microsoft 365 license
+- A user is created in Microsoft Entra ID
+- A Microsoft 365 license is assigned
-2. Cloud services are automatically provisioned
+- Services are automatically provisioned (Exchange, Teams, SharePoint)
-3. Identity and permissions control access
+- Permissions control access across each platform
+- User accesses services using a single identity

+### 🔎 Why this architecture matters

+This reflects how organizations:

+- Provision users across multiple services from a single identity
+- Use licensing to control access at scale
-4. User gains access to email, collaboration, and file storage
+- Integrate communication, collaboration, and storage platforms
+- Deliver seamless user experience across Microsoft 365

 ---